magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 ## Start from a test that has to fail

-Now that we reviewed the test assertions for the `validate-shopping-form` validators, let's start by defining the test assertions for validators acting on singles form's fields.
-This is because on the client side WUI we want to individually validate fields' values as soon as we leave the corresponding input fields (i.e. when the `blur` events are fired) in the same way we already did in a previous tutorial with the `email` and `password` fields of the `Login Form`:
+Now that we reviewed the assertions for the `validate-shopping-form-test` test, let's start by defining the assertions to individually test the input of the form.
+This is because on the client side WUI we want to individually validate an input value as soon as we leave the corresponding input fields (i.e. when the `blur` event is fired) as we already did in a previous tutorial with the `email` and `password` input of the `Login Form`:

 ```clj
 (defn ^:export init []